moorepants/me41035/content/pages/index.rst

    each week.
 The course will be in person in Delft!

-   If there are not enough registered students, it is possible that the course will not be taught in 2024.
+   If there are not enough registered students, it is possible that the course will not be taught in 2024, so spread the word!

 Credits
 =======